5 myths about skin cancer prevention – and some truths

 1. Ultraviolet (UV) rays can cause skin cancer

 We know that UV rays and overexposure to the sun can increase the risk of skin cancer.
-There are two types of UV rays that make it through the earth’s atomosphere – UVA and UVB, and both can cause skin cancer.
+There are two types of UV rays that make it through the earth’s atmosphere – UVA and UVB, and both can cause skin cancer.
 When choosing a sunscreen, make sure the bottle is labeled “broad spectrum” to ensure both UVA and UVB protection.

 2. Anyone can develop skin cancer